relari-ai/continuous-eval/docs/src/content/docs/examples/Basics/0_single_metric.md

 title: Single Metric
 ---

-In this example, we show how to calculate a metric on a sinle data point.
+In this example, we show how to calculate a metric on a single data point.

 ```python
 from continuous_eval.metrics.retrieval import PrecisionRecallF1